-During the fiscal year ended December 31, 2015, the Board of Directors met six times, including telephonic meetings.
+During the fiscal year ended December 31, 2017, the Board of Directors met five times, including telephonic meetings.
 Directors are expected to attend, in person or by telephone, all Board of Directors meetings and meetings of committees on which they serve.
-Board meeting attendance by all directors serving during the fiscal year ended December 31, 2015 was 100%.
-Additionally, each director attended all of the aggregate number of meetings of the Board of Directors and its committees on which he or she served during his or her period of service.
+Board meeting attendance by all directors serving during the fiscal year ended December 31, 2017 was 100%.
+Additionally, each director attended all of the meetings of the Board's committees on which he or she served in 2017.